mhassell/deltaBEM/README.md

 5. Need affine translations of geometries (not including inversions)

-6. Need to parallelize & symmetrize CQ code
+6. Need to parallelize (done) & symmetrize CQ code (dask is an optional path to take)

 6. Long term goal: need to make np.solve and np.dot compatible with scipy sparse matrices.